KenBroden/cereal_manager/README.md

     "2.000"
     ```

-- Explores advanced Clojure features such as macros, transducers, or parallel execution.
-- Provides tutorials and exercises for selected functions.

 ## Usage

 This library provides functions to load the dataset and perform the above operations.
 To get started, ensure you have the dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/crawford/80-cereals?resource=download) and follow the instructions in the source code.